What You Need To Know About Canadian Currency

 Depicted on coins of Canadian currency you can find several popular Canadian animals: Beaver (5 cents), Caribou (5 cents), Loon (1 Dollar/Loonie), Polar Bear (2 Dollar/Toonie).

-Canadian Visitor Information Centres receive many enquiries from overseas that make you wonder.
+Canadian Visitor Information Centres receive often inquiries from overseas that make you wonder.
 Here are the facts:

 - Canada accepts foreign credit cards.
-Make sure to tell your credit card company in your home country that you will be using the credit card overseas.
+Don’t come to Canada without a credit card.
+Tell your credit card company in your home country that you will be using the credit card overseas.

-- Our banks have normal opening hours and will accept your currency, where ever you come from.
+- Canadian banks have normal opening hours and will accept your currency, where ever you come from.

 - It’s easy to open a bank account in Canada.